-The False Claims Act: Healthcare Facility Guide and FAQ
+The False Claim Act in Healthcare: Facility Guide and FAQ

-Fraudulent activity is a major concern in the healthcare industry.
-As a primary focus of the False Claims Act, healthcare fraud remains a leading source of settlements, accounting for roughly 80% of funds recovered between 2018 and 2022.
+Fraudulent activity is a major concern in the healthcare industry, which is a primary focus of the False Claim Act.
+In healthcare, fraud remains a leading source of settlements, accounting for roughly 80% of funds recovered between 2018 and 2022.
 To help protect against false claims and uphold ethical standards, it’s important that facility leaders understand how to enforce this act.

-What Is the False Claims Act in Healthcare?
+What Is the False Claim Act in Healthcare?

 With both a civil and criminal component, individuals caught violating the False Claims Act could face fines or even criminal prosecution under this law.
 Alongside other fraud and abuse statutes such as the Stark Law, the False Claims Act is intended to: